cataliin/news-sentiment-classifier/README.md

 # Project Overview
-A News Sentiment Classifier that processes headlines and predicts sentiment.
+A News Sentiment Classifier that processes financial headlines and predicts sentiment.

 ## Steps for Running the Program